-Figure 6 indicates coho density was far greater in 1996 than in previous years.
+Figure 6 indicates coho density was far greater in 1996 than in any other year.
 This conclusion is consistent with other observations throughout the North Coast region (Pete Adams pers. comm.
 1997).
-However, no firm conclusions can be made from this.
+However, no firm conclusions can be made regarding yearly trends.
 Many variables influence coho population densities.
 Some variables are: ocean conditions, climatic regimes and stream conditions (Brown et al. 1994, Weitkamp et al. 1995).
 Additionally, the coho life cycle results in distinct year classes.
-Abundances in one year are not directly related to the next, but to every third year.
+Abundance in one year does not directly relate to the next, but to every third year.
 Uncertainty in our estimates combined with natural variations and the varied influences of many factors all act to obscure cause and effect relative to coho declines.
 It would be inappropriate to suggest any trends based on these data at this time.
 Nonetheless, this information serves well to inform us of the overall paucity of coho in the watershed.